 Following these habits makes how to unclog toilet a rare need instead of a monthly ritual.

-FAQs About How to Unclog Toilet
+Frequently Asked Questions About How to Unclog a Toilet

 Containment matters.
 Keep towels around the base, remove rugs, and open a window.
 Between toilet plunger rounds, wait a minute before plunging again—sometimes gravity alone reduces the blockage.